-The School of Computing in the Faculty of Arts and Science at Queen’s University invites applications for a Tenure-track faculty position at the rank of Assistant Professor with specialization in Big Data Analytics, Machine Learning or related areas, with a preferred starting date of January 1, 2017.
+The School of Computing in the Faculty of Arts and Science at Queen’s University invites applications for a Tenure-track faculty position at the rank of Assistant Professor with specialization in Foundations of Computer Science including Theory of Computation, Computer Systems, Database and Big Data, and Programming Languages.
+Exceptional candidates in other areas may be considered.
+The preferred starting date is July 1, 2017.

 Queen’s historic campus is located in the heart of the vibrant Kingston community in the Thousand Islands region of South Eastern Ontario.
 Queen’s is positioned centrally with respect to three major metropolitan areas: Toronto, Montreal, and Ottawa.
 Additional information about Queen’s University, which may be of interest to prospective faculty members, can be found at http://www.queensu.ca/facultyrecruitment.